 It is always a good rule of thumb to investigate the opportunities to buy fuel along your planned route before you head out.
 This is particularly true if you are going to be driving through the middle of the country where there are not as many cities and towns.

 Once you are on the road, if your plans change, make sure to pay attention to the gas gauge and watch for road signs which warn of sections of road that will not have services for a set number of miles.
-While you may be able to limp for miles to a gas station, the chances are that pushing on to the next town when your car is already on empty is taking a big risk that you will become stranded.
+While you may be able to limp for miles to a gas station, the chances are that pushing on to the next town when your car is already empty is taking a big risk that you will become stranded.

 We all know that speeding isn’t okay and that you can get a ticket if you speed.
 However, sometimes you are not trying to speed, you simply are daydreaming and you miss a speed sign along the way.
 After all, these roads are not known to you and it is easy to forget to check the signs going by when you switch from a highway to a small town or etc.